BrettMayson/HEMTT/README.md

 ## Using HEMTT

 HEMTT is a CLI tool that must be called from the root of your project.
 HEMTT needs to be placed in the project root and called with `./hemtt` on Linux or `hemtt.exe` on Windows.
-Global install is currently not possible.
+You can install HEMTT system wide on Windows by using `setup.exe` in the download.

 Below is just a showcase, read the [documentation](https://synixebrett.github.io/HEMTT) to learn about more features and reasonings.